mrzygood/MqttPlayground/README.md

 * Don’t subscribe to `#`.
 * Use specific topics, not general ones.
   When you name topics, don’t use them in the same way as in a queue.
-  Differentiate your topics as much as possible
+  Differentiate your topics as much as possible.
 * Don’t forget extensibility.
-Think about future use-cases to allow yourself extend existing topics easily.
+Think about future use-cases to allow yourself extend existing topics easily[4].

 ##### Ping
 This packet sequence roughly translates to ARE YOU ALIVE/YES I AM ALIVE.